Human Nature (band): Walk the Tightrope, Motown cover albums (2004–2007)

 Reach Out debuted at No. 6, and, five weeks later, reached number one on the ARIA Album Chart; it remained in the top 50 for 56 weeks.
-It peaked at No. 2 in New Zealand – their highest charting album outside Australia.
+It peaked at No. 2 in New Zealand – their highest-charting album outside Australia.
 It received 6× Platinum certification in 2007 from ARIA for shipment of over 420,000 units.
 In 2006 they performed across Australia on their Motown Show Tour with special guest, Doug Parkinson.

-Allen and Burton have each appeared in reality TV shows: Allen in the fourth season of Channel 7's Dancing with the Stars (May 2006) – finishing third – Burton in the second season of Nine Network's Celebrity Overhaul (January 2007).
+Both Allen and Burton have appeared in reality TV shows: Allen in the fourth season of Channel 7's Dancing with the Stars (May 2006) – finishing third – Burton in the second season of Nine Network's Celebrity Overhaul (January 2007).
 Both Allen and Burton appeared on 19 March 2006 episode of Channel 10's Australia's Brainiest series where they competed for the title of Australia's Brainiest Musician: Burton won and Allen was a runner-up.

 On 29 October 2006 Human Nature won the ARIA Award for Highest Selling Album for Reach Out: The Motown Record.
 It was their first win from 15 nominations in their 18 years together.
-Andrew jokingly commented that they were the "John Wood" of the ARIAs.
 Human Nature performed at the ceremony, ARIA provided a summary, "[the] lads delivered a fine medley of Motown hits and, in their sharp blue suits, were easily the best-dressed blokes in the room."

 With the success of Reach Out, Human Nature continued with the Motown theme by releasing their sixth studio album, Dancing in the Street: the Songs of Motown II, on 13 October 2006.
 Collar noticed that they "find a nice balance between updating the classic Motown sound for contemporary dance-pop fans while still remaining faithful to the original recordings."
 Eliezer reported that with its predecessor "Motown tunes revive Human Nature."
 It debuted at number one on the ARIA Album Chart and was certified 3× Platinum for 2006.
 Dancing in the Street was nominated at the ARIA Music Awards of 2007 for Best Selling Album.
 They followed the album with an Australian arena tour in June and July 2007, with pop singer, Paulini, as the support act.

 On 24 November 2007 Human Nature released their third Motown-themed album, Get Ready, which featured appearances by several original Motown artists: Smokey Robinson, Martha Reeves and Mary Wilson (The Supremes, The Temptations).
 Robinson flew to Australia for its release, and performed with the group on Dancing with the Stars and Sunrise.
 The album reached number two on the ARIA Albums Chart and was certified platinum.
 Their three Motown-themed albums, with a total of ten platinum certifications, have shipped over 700,000 copies in Australia.